The Causes of a Smelly Belly Button—and How To Fix It

 Why does my belly button smell even if I wash it?

 If your belly button smells even when you wash it, see your doctor.
 It's possible there's an underlying cause or condition creating the odor (like an infection or cyst).
-A doctor may recommend a prescription or alternative treatment to deal with the smell.
+Your doctor may recommend a prescription or alternative treatment to deal with the smell.

 Loading More Posts...